LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### NQ1

 The NQ1 consists of short answer questions.
-Similar to the BoolQ subset, in NQ1, each data sample also includes "question", "answer", "source", and "adv" fields.
+Similar to the BoolQ subset, in NQ1, each data sample also includes "question", "answer", "source" and "adv" fields.
 However, another "mcq" field is added inside the "adv" for NQ questions.
 The "mcq" field includes all the options for multiple choice and their corresponding scores (1: correct option; 0 and 2: wrong options; 2: easy misselection).